wwormseason/sugar-sugar-everywhere/README.md

  ### Your(Kevin's) personal contribution to the project?

-#### I contributed the gravity parameters, the end screen, the various audio components, last two levels, flipping the cups,
+#### I contributed the gravity parameters, the end screen, the various audio components, last two levels, flipping the cups, I also helped on the physics for the lines
 ___
  ### Your experience working collaboratively?